IRS “Dirty Dozen” Part 2: Pandemic-Related Scams to Avoid in 2022

 Stay tuned for more deep dives into the IRS’s Dirty Dozen list.

-MGO’s Tax team brings over 30 years of experience and is well versed in ensuring your tax returns are compliant.
+MGO’s Tax team brings more than 30 years of experience and is well versed in ensuring your tax returns are compliant.
 We also stay up to date on the risks, pitfalls, and warnings issued by the IRS so you don’t have to.
 If you think you have been involved in or are in the process of being involved in one of the Dirty Dozen scams, we can help.
 Contact us today.